-Tracey Fielder has over 18 year’s Childcare and Playwork experience.
+Tracey has over 20 year’s Childcare and Playwork experience.
 Tracey is passionate about her chosen vocation and believes that children learn best through play when they are not stressed or confined.
-She has a Level 3 childcare qualification and has operated Village End for over 10 years.
+She has a Level 3 childcare qualification and has operated Village End for over 10 year.

 Chloe has also worked at Village End for 5 years.
 Chloe delivers all aspects of arts and crafts and is an inspiring ‘Atelier’.
 She sets up a range of materials for focused and free-choice art activities every afternoon from 3pm.
 Chloe always has something different up her sleeve every day.
 Chloe is a Level 4 Childcare Practitioner who is passionate about anything related to art or craft and loves to encourage messy play.

 Healthy eating is very important at Village End.
-We provide 5 healthy meals per day and a fortnightly menu, which is displayed on our notice board.
+We provide 5 healthy meals per day on a 3 weekly rotation cycle, which is displayed on our notice board.
 We understand that not all children enjoy trying new foods; therefore we do our best to make meal times interesting and fun by sitting down with the children and discussing, where the food is grown, how it’s made and how it gets here.

 Good nutrition allows the brain to develop stronger and faster in young children while at the same time strengthening the immune system.
 Keeping food fresh, fun and diverse means this becomes a positive experience for the children and helps develop their understanding of what healthy food is, where it comes from and why a balanced diet is important.